Seriously Risky Business Newsletter

 Home Depot settles over 2014 breach

-US retailer Home Depot has settled with 46 US states, agreeing to pay a US$17.5m fine over a 2014 incident in which attackers stole 56 million customer records from its point of sale network.
-The total cost of the breach to Home Depot has exceeded US$200 million.
+US retailer Home Depot has settled with 46 US states , agreeing to pay a US$17.5m fine over a 2014 incident in which attackers stole 56 million customer records from its point of sale network.
+The total cost of the breach to Home Depot now exceeds US$200 million.

 The crazies are out for Krebs

 Fired by the US President via a tweet, former CISA director Chris Krebs took his story to 60 Minutes over the weekend.
-President Trump’s campaign lawyer responded on the Howie Carr Show that Krebs “should be drawn and quartered” and “taken out at dawn and shot” for saying that the election was conducted fairly.
-Trump keeps the classiest company.
+President Trump's campaign lawyer responded with great class, telling the Howie Carr show that Krebs "should be drawn and quartered" and "taken out at dawn and shot" for saying that the election was conducted fairly.

 Has someone been watching too much Breaking Bad?